Appdynamics/websphere-mq-monitoring-extension/README.md

 ### [ChannelMetrics](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_7.5.0/com.ibm.mq.ref.adm.doc/q087560_.htm)

-**Value in controller:** Counts and bytes (Messages, ByteSent, ByteReceived, BuffersSent, BuffersReceived) are integers. **Status** is an integer (0–9); see the Channel Status table below for the meaning of each value.
+**Value in controller:** Counts and bytes (Messages, ByteSent, ByteReceived, BuffersSent, BuffersReceived) are integers. **Status** is an integer; see the Channel Status table below.
+Values 11, 12, 15–20 are not in the current IBM MQ 9.4 MQCHS reference; if the queue manager returns them, the extension reports them as-is (they may be version-specific or reserved).
 String attributes (e.g., **ChannelName**, ChannelInstType, ChannelType, SSLShortPeerName, RemoteQmgrName, XmitQName, ConnectionName, MCAUserID) are reported as **value 1** with the string in the metric name or path.

 **Channel Status (integer → meaning):**